 |

-Back over the draw bridge to walk between the walls |
+Back over the drawbridge to walk between the walls |

 We arrived back on board ship with just enough time for a cocktail before dinner.
 The night was glorious and the weather balmy so we lingered by the pool sipping White Port and Cointreau - we were waiting for the night’s entertainment: a group of local men performing a traditional Klapa.
 (The word klapa translates as ‘a group of friends’ and the singing is a multipart tradition of the southern Croatian regions of Dalmatia.)
-They accompanied themselves with mandolas, mandarins and guitars.
+They accompanied themselves with mandolas, mandolins and guitars.
 Plaintiff songs and perfect harmony.
 Their singing was heartbreaking, mesmerising.
 I made a couple of videos and took many photos – they were sensational.
-Sadly the attached video had to be cut a little short (and compressed) but I know you will enjoy it nonetheless.
+Sadly the video had to be cut a little short but I know you will enjoy it nonetheless.

 |